 Housing

-In the city of Darwin, the average rental cost of a unit is AUD 300 and AUD 450 for a three-bedroom apartment.
+In Darwin, the typical rent for a unit averages between AUD 450 and AUD 650 for a three-bedroom apartment.

 Public Transport

-Buses usually run regularly in the central Darwin area and campuses at Palmerston and Casuarina.
-Still, the bus services are limited at night and on weekends.
+Buses generally operate regularly in central Darwin and on campuses in Palmerston and Casuarina.
+However, bus services are limited during the night and on weekends.

 8. Australian Capital Territory (ACT)